malekzitouni/-ObjectiX-Intelligent-Object-Detection-ROI-Classification-/README.md

-# -ObjectiX-Intelligent-Object-Detection-ROI-Classification-
+# -ObjectiX-Object-Detection-ROI-Classification-
 Here’s a more detailed README file for your project, providing an in-depth summary and context:

 ---

-# ObjectiX: Intelligent Object Detection and ROI Classification
+# ObjectiX:  Object Detection and ROI Classification

 ## Project Overview